 Install Combinations

 SDC can be installed in a number of different ways.
-If you want only one screen you can use the speeduino Serial connection as your primary datasource.
+If you want only one screen you can use pretty much any datamode as your primary datasource.
 If you want data on multiple screens, or want to use one screen as an input device to control one or more other screens you can add a canbus device and as many canbus consumers or producers as you wish.
 The only rule is you must ensure there is only one producer of each data item on the network.
-Speeduino data is published onto the canbus network in real-time and becomes available to all other devices on the network.
+Speeduino serial data can be published onto the canbus network in real-time and becomes available to all other devices on the network.
+Obviously if you are using some other CANBus source such as rusEFI or Haltech or whatever, then all devices can be configured with a CANBus based datasource.

 Below is a basic installation.
 For this you will need a Raspberry Pi, a Serial connection between it and your Speeduino ECU, and an either and HDMI monitor or the official Raspberry Pi touchscreen.